 Maybe you already imagine that when we all move in self-driving cars it will not be necessary to park.
 True, but this former utopia is still at least a couple of decades away.

-In any case, even before you get to that point, the humble parking meter will disappear, replaced by license plate recognition technology and an automatic credit card charge. (until that disappears too, see point 1).
+In any case, even before we get to that point, the humble parking meter will disappear, replaced by license plate recognition technology and an automatic credit card charge (until that disappears too, see point 1).

-True wireless charging is "OTA", or over the air.
-Just like WiFi, it doesn't need cables, plugs or charging pads - it only charges devices up to 10 meters away, quickly and safely.
+True wireless charging is “OTA”, or over the air.
+Just like WiFi, it doesn't need cables, plugs or charging pads - it just charges devices up to 10 meters away, quickly and safely.

 It's a technology that has existed for years (Nikola Tesla predicted it even in the early 1900s), but it is only now that energy companies are trying to make it available economically and on a large scale, and by 2030 they will succeed.

-There was a time when storage was a critical factor in choosing a computer or phone.
-But today, with fast internet access and affordable cloud-based storage, size will no longer matter within the next 10 years.
+There was a time when storage was a critical factor when choosing a computer or phone.
+But today, with fast Internet access and affordable cloud-based storage, within the next 10 years size will no longer matter.

 Paying a small subscription fee we watch the streaming of Spotify and Netflix, we automatically backup everything (on services such as iCloud, Google and Dropbox) and we have immediate access to multiple devices.